arduino/docs-content/content/arduino-cloud/01.getting-started/09.arduino-cloud-for-education/content.md

 ---
 beta: true
 title: 'Getting started with Arduino Cloud for Education'
-description: 'Get a general overview of Arduino Cloud for Education and its features'
+description: 'Get a general overview of Arduino Cloud for Education and its features.'
 difficulty: intermediate
 tags:
   - IoT Cloud